lest/capistrano-deploy/README.md

 Passenger
 ---------

+Use recipe:

 ```ruby
 use_recipe :passenger
 ```

+It will automatically do `touch tmp/restart.txt` on each deploy.

 Unicorn
 -------

+Use recipe:

 ```ruby
 use_recipe :unicorn
 ```

-Now you can setup to reload unicorn on `deploy:restart`:
+You can setup callback to reload unicorn after deploy is done:

 ```ruby
 after 'deploy:restart', 'unicorn:reload'